The Red House is a fine Georgian building built in 1764 as a workhouse. There is a small coffee shop with seating in the gardens in fine weather.

 You will find The Red House near the Priory.
 Go the top of the High Street, turn right into Church Lane and you will see Th e Red House opposite on the left.

-I found this an excellent local museum.
 There are a wide range of exhibits so you never feel bogged down or lose interest.
 Also the labelling and explanations are excellent.
 It is extremely easy to understand exactly what each exhibit is.

 The upper floor of The Red House is given over to a display of finds found in the local area and date from the bronze age up to the 17th century.